 What States Need HVAC Workers the Most

-HVAC technicians are in high demand across the United States, but particularly in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are experiencing enormous growth in the construction industry.
+HVAC technicians are needed in cities throughout the country, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing major construction growth.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.